SnehaEkka/SnehaEkka/README.md

 I'm passionate about working with data and data tools and utilizing my data skills in any capacity and form.
 I enjoy automating data processes and delivering valuable insights across industries and domains.

-*   🌍 I'm based in Boston, MA
+*   🌍 Based in Boston, MA
 *   😄 Pronouns: she/her
-*   ⚡ Fun fact: Apart from all-things data, I love documentaries, doodling, and planning travel itineraries!
+*   ⚡ About me: Apart from all-things data, I love documentaries, doodling, and planning travel itineraries!

 ### Skills
 <p align="left">